JBenAnderson/miniature-umbrella/README.md

 3.)  run index.js with terminal command: "node index.js".

 4.)
-Navigate to" "http://localhost:4000/graphql" to view the express/graphql interface!
+Navigate to" "http://localhost:4000/graphql" to view the GraphiQL interface!

+5.)
+Test the interaction by typing: "{hello}".